Welcome to the Madison Meditation Circle of Self-Realization Fellowship!

 Instructions on how to meditate are contained in the Self-Realization Fellowship Lessons, which can be obtained from the Mother Center of SRF.

-There are currently no special services scheduled.
+There are no currently scheduled special events

 There are two services held each week, and special services at times throughout the year.

 The Sunday Morning Meditation Service begin at 8:00 am and concludes at 11:00 am.

 - The practice of the energization exercises begins at 8:00 AM

 - You may arrive and join the group on the hour at 8:00, 9:00, or 10:00 AM

 - You may leave on the hour